gate/gateapi-java/docs/DeliveryApi.md

 Query risk limit tiers

-When the &#39;contract&#39; parameter is not passed, the default is to query the risk limits for the top 100 markets.&#39;Limit&#39; and &#39;offset&#39; correspond to pagination queries at the market level, not to the length of the returned array.
-This only takes effect empty.
+When the &#39;contract&#39; parameter is not passed, the default is to query the risk limits for the top 100 markets. &#39;Limit&#39; and &#39;offset&#39; correspond to pagination queries at the market level, not to the length of the returned array.
+This only takes effect when the contract parameter is empty.

 ### Example